jboetticher/reach-mexicanstandoff/README.md

 ## Running
 Use `./reach react` to run the program.

+## Charity
+The charity that's being used is known as [Potato Coin](https://twitter.com/PotatoCoins).
+It was chosen due to convenience on the algorand network, and as of writing it is currently still pending a nonprofit status.
+Permission was recieved to use their organization within the program.
+Please contact me if you would like to be added as a charity.
+You must have an Algorand address to donate to.

 ## Notes
 - Adblocker may block images and sounds.
 - Inactivity of any party will result in either returning funds or automatic donation.